vasyl1312/hunter_vladilen_node/README.md

 4. Preparing heroku(in terminal heroku login; heroku create; in heroku-site open project-settings-Config Vars-add all keys from keys.dev, base url=url from terminal created; commit all changes; in terminal add heroku git row from page DEPLOY and all rows after this, git push heroku main)

 ---

-Part `For future pet-project`

-- Bugs in order to show date, count and price
-- Add info in main page '/'
-- Bugs with uploading avatar
-- Send email when user finished his order
-- After pushing heroku img error, when register send another mail